jacobwgillespie/fast-case/README.md

 [![npm](https://img.shields.io/npm/dm/fast-case.svg)](https://www.npmjs.com/package/fast-case)
 [![npm](https://img.shields.io/npm/v/fast-case.svg)](https://www.npmjs.com/package/fast-case)

-`fast-case` is a C++ NodeJS library for camelcase and pascalcase.
-It is designed to be similar to [humps][0] and [xcase][1], however the string manipulation is performed in native C++ for extra speed.
+`fast-case` is a JavaScript library for camelcase and pascalcase.
+It is designed to be similar to [humps][0] and [xcase][1], with algorithm optimizations for additional speed.

----

-The module was originally based on an older version of `xcase`, and all credit for the C++ implementation is due there.

 ## Installation